WildBeavers/terraform-aws-ec2-instance/README.md

 ## Terraform versions

-Only Terraform version 0.12 is supported, there are no plans to backport features for Terraform 0.11.
-Pin module version to `~> v2.0`.
+Only Terraform version 0.12.6 or later is supported, there are no plans to backport features for Terraform 0.11.
+Pin module version to `~> v3.0`.

 ## Usage